 For individual investigators, the CARAS HRPP provides formal regulatory determinations to document the status of research that does not require IRB review, such as exempt research.
-If IRB review is required, the CARAS IRB can provide review and oversight of the project that is fully compliant with federal regulatory and other requirements.
+If IRB review is required, the CARAS IRB can provide review and oversight of the project that is fully compliant with federal regulatory and other requirements, including GDPR.

-For organizations that wish to sponsor or conduct research, and/or meet requirements to apply for federal funding for research, the CARAS HRPP can work with your organization to establish a compliant institutional HRPP, including necessary policy, procedures, and training.
-CARAS can serve as the IRB of Record for your organization.
+For organizations that wish to sponsor or conduct research CARAS can serve as the IRB of Record for your organization.

 Particular services provided by the CARAS HRPP include: